FILIPOKonGithup/DifferentTux-Reimagined/README.md

 # SuperTux: Groovy Grassland
 In an alternate version of the SuperTux story where Nolok moved from Mountain Peak, Tux has to go to a grassland world to save Penny.
-But is Nolok there?
+But is Nolok and Penny there?
 Who knows.

 ## Things Needed
 ### Music